 - Capture customer information such as name, age, birthday, phone number and email address

-- Use email marketing to keep in touch with them
+- Use email marketing to keep in touch with customers

 Employee Reporting and Management: The performance of your employees can make or break the success of your store.
 Having the ability to set sales targets as well as know who your top performers are and who requires extra coaching will help increase sales.